 Occupational dose limits have been established to protect radiation workers.
 Workers, who may receive intakes of radionuclides and external radiation exposure, must be personally monitored for both internal and external radiation exposures.
 Treatment facilities often decide to monitor all workers who are likely to be exposed to radioactive materials, however, personnel dosimeters may only be required for workers who are likely to receive an effective dose.

-The tables below (Table 1 and Table 2) provide the occupational exposures for the applicable regions.
+The tables below (Table 1 and Table 2) provides the occupational exposures for the applicable regions.

-Table 1: Dose Limits for Occupational Exposure1
+Table 1: Dose limits for occupational exposure1

-Area of Exposure Maximum Exposure Limits Whole body Special circumstance (authorised by competent authority) - provided that the average over five consecutive years is 20 mSv 20 mSv/year 50 mSv/year Equivalent dose for lens of the eye 20 mSv/year or 100 mSv in any five consecutive years Equivalent dose for skin (averaged over 1 cm2) or extremity 500 mSv/year Equivalent dose to unborn child 1 mSv
+Area of Exposure Maximum Exposure Limits

+Whole Body

+Special circumstance (authorised by competent 20 mSv/year

+authority) - provided that the average over five

+consecutive years is 20 mSv 50 mSv/year

+Equivalent dose for lens of the eye 20 mSv/year

+Or

+100 mSv in any five consecutive years

+Equivalent dose for skin (averaged over 1 cm2) or 500 mSv/year

+extremity

+Equivalent dose to unborn child 1 mSv

-^{} Subject to a maximum dose of 50 mSv in a single year, as specified in national legislation
+^{}Subject to a maximum dose of 50 mSv in a single year, as specified in national legislation

-^{} From time of declaration (according to national legislation) through remainder of the pregnancy
+^{}From time of declaration (according to national legislation) through remainder of the pregnancy